mastinux/webgoat/lessons/Challenges.md

 `Reset Password` send a request with POST body `email=admin%40webgoat&token=`

-\#TODO how the lesson has been completed?
+\#FIXME how the lesson has been completed?

 ## Without password